ABOUT US

 This process allows individuals to find out what personal data is held about them, why we hold it and who we disclose it to.
 This is fundamental to good information-handling practice.
 The Data Protection Act 1998 (DPA) gives individuals the right to require us to do this.
 This right, commonly known as subject access, is set out in section 7 of the Data Protection Act.
 Individuals may exercise the right to see what information is held about the, by providing a written ‘subject access request’ (SAR).

-© Copyright 2023 - Cornwall Hospice Care is a Registered Charity Number 1113140.
+© Copyright 2026 - Cornwall Hospice is a Registered Charity Number 1113140.

 Registered address: Porthpean Road, St Austell, Cornwall PL26 6AB.
 Registered in England and Wales; Company Number 5660401 - Web Design by The Ambitions Agency